gardener/gardener-extension-registry-cache/docs/development/getting-started-locally.md

 The corresponding make target will build the extension image, load it into the kind cluster Nodes, and deploy the registry-cache ControllerDeployment and ControllerRegistration resources.
 The container image in the ControllerDeployment will be the image that was build and loaded into the kind cluster Nodes.

-The make target will then deploy registry-cache admission component.
+The make target will then deploy the registry-cache admission component.
 It will build the admission image, load it into the kind cluster Nodes, and finally install the admission component charts to the kind cluster.

 ## Creating a `Shoot` Cluster